martinjuckes/cf-conf-branch-July2019/.github/ISSUE_TEMPLATE/proposed-change-request.md

 **Title:** Short and descriptive.
 **Moderator:** @user
+**Status Summary (by Moderator):** A short summary of state of discussion may be provided by the moderator.
 **Requirement Summary:** A few sentence functional summary
 **Technical Proposal Summary:** Brief proposal overview
 **Benefits:** Who or what will benefit from this proposal?